This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

-Does it Affect The Baby?
+Does It Affect The Baby?

-Preeclampsia can possibly affect the baby.
+Preeclampsia can affect the baby if untreated.

 The condition can limit blood flow to the placenta, which may prevent the baby from receiving adequate nutrients and oxygen.
 This can in turn lead to growth restriction, breathing issues, and premature birth.